jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (5) A rule comes into force 28 days after the date of its notification in the Gazette or on such later date as may be specified in the rule.

 ### 261C Status of rules
-A rule made under section 261B is a regulation for the purposes of the Regulations (Disallowance) Act 1989 but not for the purposes of the Acts and Regulations Publication Act 1989.
+A rule made under section 261B is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 **Incorporation by reference**